teociaps/SwaggerUI.Themes/src/AspNetCore.SwaggerUI.Themes/README.md

 ## Features

-- _New Themes_: enhances the Swagger documentation interface with different themes, including a default style that retains the classic Swagger UI appearance and new modern styles.
+- _New Themes_: enhances the Swagger documentation interface with various themes, including a default style that preserves the classic Swagger UI appearance and introduces new modern styles.
+Explore samples [here](/src/AspNetCore.SwaggerUI.Themes#available-themes).
 - _Seamless Integration_: simply install the package and add the style parameter to the existing method used for SwaggerUI.

+> Modern styles come with additional functionalities, including _**pinned topbar**_ and _**back-to-top button**_.

 ## Getting Started